shwina/still-magic/_en/branches.md

 (or rather, it can confuse us).
 A good rule to follow is,
 "Don't rebase branches that are shared with other people."
+Instead,
-I will frequently do all the work required for a feature and rebase, and then merge in recent changes from `master` and merge back to `master`:
+do all the work required for a feature, rebase, and then merge in recent changes from `master` and merge back to `master`:

 FIXME: figure